influx6/assets/readme.md

         //to retrieve a file,simple do:
         basic,err := debug.RootDirectory.GetFile("/fixtures/base/basic.tmpl")

+        // create a http.FileServer from the global RootDirectory listing rootFs := http.FileServer(debug.RootDirectory)

-        // or use the root directory as a http.FileSystem rootFs := http.FileServer(debug.RootDirectory.Root())
+        // or use the root VirtualDirectory as a http.FileSystem rootFs2 := http.FileServer(debug.RootDirectory.Root())

         //or use any sub-directory you want
         fixturesFs := http.FileServer(debug.RootDirectory.Get("/fixtures/"))
       }
     ```